isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 forces except gravity, and how string theory aims to unify gravity and quantum physics into a single framework.&nbsp;</p>
 <p>A/P Prof Tan performed a simple demonstration, holding a line on paper
-representing a string at a distance, to model to the audience how "a very, very short string will look like a point particle" from afar.
-He explained that string theory suggests that all these elementary particles are manifestations of vibrating strings, with infinite possible configurations.&nbsp;</p>
+representing a string at a distanct model to the audience how "a very, very short string will look like a point particle" from afar.
+He explained that string theory suggests that all these elementary particles are manifestations of vibrating strings, wih infinite possible configurations.&nbsp;</p>
 <p>A/P Prof Tan described how string theory postulates that “our universe
 is actually 10-dimensional” and has led to the conceptualisation of new mathematical structures, such as Calabi-Yau manifolds representing multidimensional